hpe-storage/scod/docs/learn/csi_workshop/index.md

 - Clone `PersistentVolumeClaims` from an existing claim or a `VolumeSnapshot`
 - Declare an ephemeral inline volume for a `Pod`
 - Annotate `PersistentVolumeClaims` to leverage `StorageClass` overrides
-- Transparently provision a NFS server with the HPE CSI Driver and using `ReadWriteMany` access mode
+- Transparently provision an NFS server with the HPE CSI Driver and using the `ReadWriteMany` access mode

 When completed, please fill out the survey and let us know how we did!